rolandshoemaker/theca/README.md

 project and work on a patch that introduces it.

-I'm pretty sure there are quite a few places where memory optimizations could be made, as well as various other speed and design improvements.
+I'm pretty sure there are quite a few places where memory optimizations could be made, as well as various other performance and (extensive) design improvements.

 Any and all pull requests will be considered and tremendously appreciated.